 F-1 students must maintain full-time enrollment each fall and spring semester (and summer if it is your first or last term at Marian University).
 Full-time is considered at least 12 credits for undergraduates and at least 9 credits for graduate students.
-You may be able to be under enrolled, with approval from the Office of International Programs, if you are experiencing academic difficulties, a medical condition, or if it is your final term.
+You may be able to be under enrolled, with approval from ISS&GE, if you are experiencing academic difficulties, a medical condition, or if it is your final term.
 Please reference the reduced course load webpage for additional information and consult the Office of International Programs BEFORE your drop any classes.

 Make sure your passport is valid at all times.
 To renew your passport while in the United States, you need to contact your local embassy or consulate.
 If you plan to travel, please ensure that your passport is valid for at least six months beyond your intended entry date; otherwise, you may not be readmitted to the U.S.

-You must have a valid travel signature on your I-20 in order to return to the United States.
-We recommend you obtain a travel signature every 6 months that you travel.
+You must have a valid travel signature on your I-20 or DS-2019 in order to return to the United States.
+We recommend you obtain a travel signature every six (6) months that you travel.
 The travel signature can be used multiple times; there is no need for a new travel signature for each trip.
-Please come to the Office of International Programs at least 1 week before you travel to obtain a signature.
+Please come to ISS&GE at least one week before you travel to obtain a signature.
 DO NOT wait until the day of travel to get a new signature.
 For guidelines on travel, please see our travel webpage.

-F-1 students must report any change of address within 10 days of making that change.
-Please contact Marian University’s Registrar office for a Change of Address form and inform the Office of International Programs of your new address as well.
+F-1 and J-1 students must report any change of address within ten (10) days of making that change.
+Please contact the Office of the Registrar for a change of address form and inform ISS&GE of your new address as well.
 Be sure to update us with your phone number, personal email, and emergency contact should they change as well.

-Completion of Academic Program
+Completion of academic program

-F-1 students are expected to complete their academic program by the end date shown on their I-20.
-If you plan to depart the United States after you complete your studies, you can remain in the country no more than 60 days after the program end date on your I-20.
+F-1 and J-1 students are expected to complete their academic program by the end date shown on their I-20 or DS-2019.
+If you plan to depart the United States after you complete your studies, F-1 students can remain in the country no more than 60 days after the program end date on your I-20.
 For J-1 students, there is a 30 day grace period.
 Contact ISS&GE well in advance of that end date if:

-You need additional time to complete your program
+You need additional time to complete your program.

-You plan to enroll in another degree program either at Marian University or transfer to another U.S. school
+You plan to enroll in another degree program either at Marian University or transfer to another U.S. school.

-If you will not complete your degree by the end date noted on your immigration document (I-20 or DS-2019), you must inform the Office of International Programs AT LEAST 30 days before the end date so you can request an extension.
-Extensions CANNOT be given after the I-20 end date.
+If you will not complete your degree by the end date noted on your immigration document (I-20 or DS-2019), you must inform ISS&GE at least two weeks prior to the end date so you can request an extension.
+Extensions cannot be given after the expiration date.

 You should check the U.S. Customs and Border Protection’s I-94 website each time you return to the United States to make sure your arrival and departure history is accurate.
 A copy of your I-94 record is needed when applying for a Social Security Number or a Driver’s License.

 If you had any U.S.-sourced income, you may also be required to complete the Form 1040NR or 1040NR-EZ.
-This form is due April 18, 2017.
+This form is due typically on April 15.

 We recommend you use a software to assist you with the document-filing process.
 There are various software options available, such as GLACIER Tax Prep and Sprintax.
 Marian University has purchased user codes for the GLACIER Tax Prep system and more information will be available in February.